Hi there!

 It worked, by the way!
 Now all the ads in my feeds are about insurance and trucks.

-Meanwhile, in March of this year, his alma mater suffered a catastrophic data-breach, exposing personal and financial records on just about every student enrolled there over the past five years, and every person employed there over the past two decades.
-A months-long investigation, commissioned by the university after the fact, would ultimately conclude that the breach had been somehow even rather worse than that – a finding they would share with those affected by quietly dumping the news on a Thursday afternoon in August.
+Meanwhile, in March of this year, his alma mater suffered a catastrophic data-breach, exposing personal and financial records about just about every student enrolled there in the past five years, and every person employed there over the past two decades.
+A months-long investigation, commissioned after the fact, would ultimately conclude that the data breach had been somehow even rather worse than that – a finding the University would share with those affected by quietly dumping the news on a Thursday afternoon in August.

-(It is difficult to overstate the severity, the scale, or the seriousness of the university’s failuires in this regard.
-Its administrators would seem to have adopted the Mr. Creosote approach to corporate data security: just mix everything together in one big bucket.
-The most recent list of “populations likely impacted” makes for grim reading: some of the records compromised in the attack date back to 1987, two full decades before many of the University’s incoming first-years were even born.
-Some of the data is acutely sensitive, including passport details in some cases, and just about every scrap of “personal health information” collected and catalogued by any university department recently, for any administrative purpose.
-The true “cost” of the breach, in terms of the harms both real and potential that it has enabled, are incalculable.
-Suffice it to say that it has now become an overt and irrevocable security risk to identify, or to be identified, as an alumnus of the University of Winnipeg, or to have been in any way affiliated with that institution at any point in living memory.
+(It is difficult to overstate the severity, the scale, or the seriousness of the University of Winnipeg’s failures in this regard; the most recent lists of “populations likely impacted” make for grim reading.
+Administrators there would appear to have embraced a Creosotian approach to data governance and security, and just mixed everything together in one big bucket.
+Some of the records compromised in the March cyber-attack date back to 1987, two full decades before most of the University’s incoming first-years were even born.
+Some of the data is acutely sensitive, including passport details in some cases, and just about every scrap of “personal health information” collected and catalogued, for any administrative purpose, by that institution.
+The true “costs” of the breach – in terms of harms, both real and potential – are incalculable, but suffice it to say that it is now an overt and irrevocable security risk to identify, or to be identified, as an alumnus of the University of Winnipeg, or to have been affiliated in any way with that institution at any time in living memory.
 Wherever possible, it should be avoided.
 Put that in the recruitment brochures!)

-Owing to the nature of his work, when hearing the earliest news reports on the Unversity of Winnipeg’s data-breach, he was already bleakly aware that under Manitoba’s feckless and archaic privacy laws (which applies in lieu of PIPEDA to the so-called “MUSH” sector: Municipalities, Universities, Schools and Hospitals), the university officials who are ultimately responsible can only ever bear up to $50,000 in individual liability, regardless of the scale or impacts of the breach.
-By contrast, the University of Winnipeg could be liable for tens of millions of dollars worth of civil penalties, were it held to the same data-protection standards as its European counterparts… or its counterparts in Québec, for that matter.
+Owing to the nature of his work, he was already bleakly aware upon hearing the news of this breach that under Manitoba’s feckless and archaic privacy laws (which apply, in lieu of PIPEDA, to the so-called “MUSH” sector: Municipalities, Universities, Schools and Hospitals), those university administrators who were (and are) responsible can only ever bear up to $50,000 in individual liability, regardless of the scale or impacts of the breach.
+By contrast, the University of Winnipeg would now be liable for tens of millions of dollars in potential civil penalties, were that school held to the same data-protection standards as its European counterparts… or its counterparts in Québec, for that matter.

-This simple fact, more than any others, will explain the conditions which led to the runaway success of the March 2024 cyber-attack on the University of Winnipeg’s networks.
-It also explains how, despite my better efforts and against my better wishes, the words of my contributor bio in Young Scholars in Writing will remain true: additional details about the author can likely be found online, for those who are curious.
+This lone fact, moreso than any other, will explain the conditions which led to the runaway success of the March 2024 cyber-attack on the University of Winnipeg.
+It also explains why, despite my better efforts and against my better wishes, the words of my contributor bio for Young Scholars in Writing shall remain true forever: additional details about the author can likely be found online, for those who are curious.

 It should be pointed out that while media theorists (such as Marshall McLuhan or, more recently, Ben McCorkle) have argued that the form of media necessarily affects the communication which takes place through it, and certainly the same case could be made concerning social media, a larger discussion of how social media platforms themselves act as another “author” by influencing the communication of users is beyond the scope of this essay.

-Looking back on it now, this latest series of blog-posts – what started as my unabashed love letter to the 1973 Massey Lectures – reads quite a bit like my own good-faith best effort to return to, and grapple with, that very same concept:
+Looking back on it now, this latest series of blog-posts – what began as my unabashed love letter to the 1973 Massey Lectures – reads a lot like my own good-faith best effort to return to, and grapple with, this very same concept:

-• In Part I, I issued a sort of “state of the industry” for marketing via the modern, commercial Internet (TL;DR: it’s a disastrophe!).
+• In Part I, I issued a sort of “state of the industry” when it comes to marketing via the modern, commercial Internet (TL;DR: it’s a disastrophe!).

-• In Part II, I listed off five key “pain points” of today’s ads-supported digital economy (TL;DR: tackling ad fraud, respecting user consent, improving data quality, and the glaring lack of regulation of both machine-learning and “generative AI” systems, both now deployed at societary scale).
-These “pain points” have remained almost as constant and unchanging over the course of my working life as has the list of major publishers, platforms and firms which have come to dominate this “attention economy” globally.
+• In Part II, I listed off five key “pain points” of today’s ads-supported digital economy (tackling ad fraud; respecting user consent; improving data quality; and a glaring lack of regulation and/or oversight in both machine-learning and “generative AI” systems now deployed at societary scale).
+These “pain points” have remained nearly as constant and unchanging over the course of my working life as has the list of major publishers, platforms and firms that have come to dominate this global “attention economy”.

-• In Part III, I relayed a few of the more radical aspects of Stafford Beer’s cybernetic thought, and stressed his arguments on the intrinsically finite nature of the brain – we could sum these up by saying “folks can only be, or ever get to being, so smart“.
-Then, with the help of some local crime statistics that were handy, I introduced “control charts” in specific and “statistical process control” more broadly as tools that one can use to organise the noisy, complex data we collect from (and about) real-world processes into tangible signals, of a kind that these finite brains of ours find much more useful when seeking to predict the future, based on what has happened before.
+• In Part III, I relayed a few of the more radical aspects of Stafford Beer’s cybernetics, and stressed his arguments for the intrinsically finite nature of the brain – we might restate these by saying “folks can only ever be, or get to being, so smart“.
+Then, with the help of some local crime stats that were handy, I introduced “control charts” (and “statistical process control” more broadly) as a tool that one might use to organise the noisy, complex data collected from (and about) real-world processes into tangible signals, of a kind which these finite brains of ours find useful when seeking to predict the future, based on what has happened before.

-Having now addressed each of those points with due attention and care, it is high time I ventured an enquiry into the causes of all these problems I’ve described, with an eye to forming some decent theory as to their origins, why they persist, and what might be done about them.
-To save you from suspense, I think that I have, and that this post (and series) turned out all the better for it.
-If you’re really pressed for time, you can just scroll down to the bottom of this page and turn your screen upside down for the answer.
+Having now addressed each of the above points with due attention and care, it has now come time for me to attempt an enquiry into the causes of all these problems I’ve described.
+My hope is to form some decent theory as to their origins, and why they persist, and what might yet be done about them.
+And to save you from any suspense, I feel like I have, and that this series of posts turns out all the better for it.
+But if you’re really pressed for time, then feel free to just scroll down to the bottom of this post, and turn your screen upside down to read the answer.

 “Exactly Like This With… Certain Susceptibilities…”

 Towards the end of Part III, I broke off a quotation from Designing Freedom, just after Stafford Beer exhorts his audience “to remove the control of science and technology from those who alone can finance its development, and to vest its control in the people”.
-For our purposes, I felt this was a better place (and time) for what he had to say.
+For our purposes, I felt that this would be a better place (and time) for what he had to say next.
 Here is the bit I left out:

 How realistic can this solution possibly be?
 After all, people who have power simply never hand it over to others; moreover, in this case vast sums of money are involved.
 I reply that the solution is realistic in a democratic society to the extent that the demand to redesign societary institutions is made articulate.
 The process can begin by debunking the mystery surrounding scientific work.
 It would make a very good basic postulate for the ordinary citizen to say something like this to himself, and to discuss it with others: